 We will prepare and review care plans for students displaying SEMH behavioural concerns and those with a formal diagnosis pertaining to their mental health.
 This documentation will outline the range of support in place to support the student.
-It will be completed and regularly reviewed by Mary Bunce and Danielle Haslem.
+It will be completed and regularly reviewed by Mary Bunce.
+The School Nurse Service will also be included, as required, in the support offered to students.
 All plans will include the views of the student, parents/carers/guardians and relevant health professionals.
 This can include: